-Figs. 11 & 12 Sealed gables
+Figs. 11 & 12 Gables

-Fig. 13 Sealed gable to the east PAGE | 11 of 17 © Indigo Surveys Ltd 2024

-The eaves were finished with tightly fitting boxed soffits against the walls all round and the end of the roof tiles were all fitted with eaves filler combs (Figs. 14 and 15).

-Figs. 14 & 15 Tightly fitting boxed soffits (L) and eaves filler combs (R) The brick walls were sound throughout, whilst all the window casements and door frames were tightly fitting with no gaps or crevices.
-No signs of bat activity were found around the outside of the bungalow.
-Internally the bungalow had two roof voids, both lined and both lightly cobwebbed on their ridges and gable ends (Figs. 16 - 20).

-Fig. 16 Cobwebbed ridge of the main roof void © Indigo Surveys Ltd 2024 PAGE | 12 of 17
+The stone and brickwork were sound throughout, with no gaps or cracks, whilst the window casements and doorframes were all tightly fitting.

+Internally there was a single roof void which measured approximately 2.0 metres high and ran the full length and width of the building, including the hipped roofed extension.

+The roof was lined with tarred felt, apart from the western roof slope to the front which was unlined (Figs. 13, 14, 15 and 16).

+Figs. 13 & 14 Roof void

-Figs. 17 & 18 Cobwebbed gable ends of the main roof void
+Figs. 15 & 16 Roof void

-Figs. 19 & 20 Lightly cobwebbed ridge and gable ends of the smaller roof void No light penetrated either roof void, and no evidence of bats was found inside the bungalow.
-3.4.2 Other species No birds' nests were found inside or outside of the bungalow. © Indigo Surveys Ltd 2024 PAGE | 13 of 17
+Light penetrated through gaps in the unlined section of the roof.

+No evidence of bat activity or occupation was found, although there were rat droppings throughout the roof void.

+3.4.2 Other species

+Apart from spiders and insects, there were no signs of other species using the building, and there were no old or in-used bird's nests.

-4. CONCLUSIONS AND RECOMMENDATIONS Bats tend to be seasonal visitors to properties and are not usually in occupation all year round.
+4. CONCLUSIONS AND RECOMMENDATIONS

+Bats tend to be seasonal visitors to properties, and are not usually in occupation all year round.
 The females normally form maternity colonies during May or June and then leave for adjacent trees and/or woodland during July or August once the young bats are able to fly and become independent.
 Here they will spend the winter months in hibernation before returning to the house or barn the following spring.

 Male bats generally live alone and have a number of favoured roosts.
-During the summer they visit each of these for a few days at a time, before moving to their chosen hibernation site in midlate October.
+During the summer they visit each of these for a few days at a time, before moving to their chosen hibernation site in mid-late October.
 Different species have different habits, but this seasonal movement is common to all.

 Bats choose their roosts carefully.
 During the summer they look for sites which are warmed by the sun, and as a result are most often found on the south and western side of buildings.

 Pipistrelles, our smallest and commonest bats, prefer to roost in very confined spaces around the outside of buildings, typical places being behind hanging tiles, weather boarding, soffit, barge and eave boarding, between roof felt and roof tiles or in cavity walls.

 As such they can be difficult to find, so the suitability for roosting was also assessed.

+This was considered to be negligible, as the only gaps were unsuitable for roosting or led directly into the roof void.
+Certainly no evidence of bat activity or occupation were found.

-This was considered negligible, on all buildings as there no suitable external crevices or cavities observed.
-Another bat frequently encountered in buildings is the Brown Long-eared Bat.
+Another bat frequently encountered in buildings is the Brown Long-eared.
 This is also a common species, but unlike pipistrelles, they prefer the dry, warm space of the loft or roof void, and can often be found hanging from roof timbers, especially rafters and the ridge board next to chimney breasts.

-No signs of Brown Long-eared Bat activity were found, nor evidence of other bat species which are commonly found inside buildings.
-At the time of the survey, the bungalow was not identified as a bat roost or hibernation site, and as such no further surveys or mitigation measures are required.
+No signs of Brown Long-eared Bat activity were found, nor indeed signs of other species which are commonly found in roof spaces.

+At the time of the survey, 1a Mill Lane was not identified as a bat roost, and as such no further surveys or mitigation measures are required.

-No bird nests were found in or on the bungalow.
+No birds' nests were found in or on the building.